The Wireless Broadband Alliance and OpenRoaming

 A. For the end user, OpenRoaming helps ensure that they are always connected, attaching users automatically, securely, and seamlessly to indoor Wi-Fi networks.

-For wireless networks, the Cisco DNA Spaces wizard helps automate the configuration process while providing administrators granular control over who can join the network and at what access levels guests can join.
+For wireless networks, the Cisco Spaces wizard helps automate the configuration process while providing administrators granular control over who can join the network and at what access levels guests can join.

 Identity providers now get to offer their users the benefit of free and qualitative Wi-Fi access.